Instability of an inverse problem for the stationary radiative transport near the diffusion limit: Introduction

+In practice, it is common to assume the optical parameters to be independent of the angular variable, which means $\sigma_{t}(x, v) = \sigma_t(x)$ and $k(x, v, v') = \sigma_s(x)p(v,v')$ for some \emph{a-priori} known phase function $p$. {The most used measurement is the so-called \emph{albedo} operator defined by

+where the source function $u|_{\Gamma_{-}}$ and the measurement of $u|_{\Gamma_+}$ are both assumed to be \emph{angularly resolved}.
+The relevant theories for $\cA$ have been extensively studied in~\cite{bal2008stability, bal2010stability,lai2018inverse} using the singular decomposition of Schwartz kernels, the coefficients $\sigma_t(x)$ and $\sigma_s(x)$ can be \emph{both} reconstructed with H\"{o}lder type stability for $d\ge 3$.
+In~\cite{lai2018inverse}, the authors have shown the stability estimate actually transits from the H\"{o}lder type to logarithmic type when the Knudsen number is approaching the diffusion limit. }

+In many applications, however, a full knowledge of the albedo operator, which requires sufficient sampling and accurate measuring of angular dependent data, is either too expensive or impossible.
+Furthermore, the angular resolved data may suffer from very low particle counts in certain directions, which leads to low signal to noise ratio in the measurements.
+Therefore, the incident sources and the measurements are \emph{both} angularly independent often in practice. {A typical angularly averaged albedo operator is the following

+with $u|_{\Gamma_{-}}\in L^p(\partial D)$, $p\ge 1$.
+Without the angular dependences, the singular decomposition technique is not applicable anymore.
+It has been widely accepted that such inverse problem is quite ill-posed.
+Some synthetic numerical examples~\cite{bi2015image,tang2017mixed} are performed to verify the ill-posedness.
+However, the best known uniqueness and stability estimate results are only limited to the linearized case with small optical parameters~\cite{bal2009inverse,bal2008inverse2}, where the multiple-scattering component is dominated by the single-scattering component.
+The complete theory for uniqueness and stability estimate are still unavailable. }

+One interesting setting is to use the \emph{angularly resolved} sources and the \emph{angularly averaged} measurement on $\Gamma_{+}$, this can be viewed as some kind of mixed mapping between $\cA$ and $\cB$.
+Such problem has been studied in~\cite{langmore2008stationary,chen2018stability}.
+Since the incident sources still contain the angular dependences, one can observe that the singular decomposition of Schwartz kernel still works for the ballistic part, which allows using X-ray transform to recover $\sigma_t$ uniquely. {Nevertheless, the reconstruction of scattering coefficient is more difficult due to the failure to distinguish between single-scattering and multiple-scattering.
+Under the linearized setting, the authors in~\cite{chen2018stability} have analyzed the instability of the reconstructions for both $\sigma_t$ and $\sigma_s$ when the Knudsen number $\eps$ is approaching the diffusion limit.}

-In this paper, we consider the inverse transport problem with angularly independent source and angularly averaged measurement and study the instability of reconstructing the total absorption coefficient $\sigma_t$ near the diffusive regime.
-In order to characterize the closeness to diffusion approximation, we rescale the RTE by the Knudsen number $0 < \eps \ll 1$ as follows
+In this paper, we consider the inverse transport problem for the angularly averaged albedo operator $\cB$ and study the instability of reconstructing the absorption coefficient $\sigma_a(x) := \sigma_t(x) - \sigma_s(x)$ near the diffusion regime.
+To characterize the closeness to diffusion approximation, we rescale the RTE by the Knudsen number $0 < \eps \ll 1$ as follows